 - White sugar: The white sugar will really bring out the banana flavor in these cookies.

-- Banana: You’ll need just one medium banana for this recipe.
+- Banana: You’ll need just one medium banana (about half of a cup of mashed banana) for this recipe.
 You can use a banana that’s anywhere from a little spotty to turning black just don’t be tempted to add more than one banana or the dough will be too wet.

 - Vanilla extract: Pure vanilla extract is always best in baking.

 - Oats: You can use quick oats or rolled oats for this recipe.